Marina del Rey fireworks

 • Things to do

-The Queen Mary isn’t quite ready to partake in a fireworks show again, but the rest of Long Beach sure is.
-This Fourth of July, you’ll find pyro over Queensway Bay around 9pm for a free show easily viewable from most of the Long Beach waterfront’s attractions.
-If you’d rather watch from the water, Harbor Breeze Cruises has two different boats departing from Rainbow Harbor ($50–$75) on the Fourth.
-In addition, you can see a show on the eastern edge of the city over Alamitos Bay on July 3.
+This Fourth of July in Long Beach, you’ll find pyro over Queensway Bay around 9pm for a free show easily viewable from most of the Long Beach waterfront’s attractions.
+If you’d rather watch from the water, Harbor Breeze Cruises has seven different boats departing from Rainbow Harbor ($50–$75) on the Fourth.
+And the Queen Mary is once again partaking in the festivities with an onboard assortment of music and food ($55).
+Though there’s usually a show on July 3 over Alamitos Bay, this year’s event has been pushed to Labor Day.

 • Things to do